Device-Level Intelligence for Adaptive Sensing and Bio-Integrated Systems

 Brief Biography

 Nazek El-Atab is an assistant professor of Electrical and Computer Engineering (ECE) and the principal investigator of the Smart, Advanced Memory Devices and Applications (SAMA) Lab.
-El-Atab joined the University in October 2017, having obtained her B.Sc. in computer and communications engineering in 2012 from Hariri Canadian University, Lebanon, and her M.Sc. in microsystems engineering in 2014 and Ph.D. in interdisciplinary engineering in 2017 from the Masdar Institute of Science and Technology, UAE, under a cooperative program with MIT, and funded by the US Office of Naval Research.
+El-Atab joined the University in October 2017.
+She received her B.Sc. in computer and communications engineering in 2012 from Rafik Hariri Canadian University in Lebanon, and her M.Sc. in microsystems engineering in 2014 and Ph.D. in interdisciplinary engineering in 2017 from the Masdar Institute of Science and Technology in the UAE, under a cooperative program with MIT and funded by the U.S. Office of Naval Research.

-El-Atab is a Senior IEEE Member and currently serves as the Chair of the Western Saudi Arabia IEEE Electron Device Society Chapter.
-She is an IEEE Electron Devices Society Distinguished Lecturer.
-She is an associate editor-in-chief at Applied Nanoscience (Springer Nature) and associate editor at the Nano Select by Wiley and Microelectronics Engineering by Elsevier.
-She has published over 100 papers in international peer-reviewed scientific journals and conference proceedings, authored two book chapters, two books and holds seven filed U.S. patents.
+El-Atab is an IEEE Electron Devices Society Distinguished Lecturer.
+She serves as associate editor-in-chief of Applied Nanoscience (Springer Nature) and associate editor for IEEE Transactions on Electron Devices, IEEE Electron Device Letters, Nano Select (Wiley) and Microelectronics Engineering (Elsevier).
+She has published more than 100 papers in international peer-reviewed scientific journals and conference proceedings, authored two books and two book chapters, and holds seven filed U.S. patents.

-Her research has been extensively covered in various international publications, including IEEE Spectrum, National Geographic, BBC, MIT Technology Review, and Sky News Arabia.
+Her research has been widely covered in international media, including IEEE Spectrum, National Geographic, BBC, MIT Technology Review, and Sky News Arabia.